OpenID Connect Configuration

 Onyxia Login Theme

-Each version of Onyxia ships with .
-You can download it from the .
-Specific instructions for loading the theme in your Onyxia instance can be found .
+Each version of Onyxia ships with a custom Keycloak login theme.
+You can download it from the release page.
+Specific instructions for loading the theme in your Onyxia instance can be found in this guide.

-If you are deploying Keycloak using Helm, as instructed in the installation guide, in the Onyxia-ops repository.
+If you are deploying Keycloak using Helm, as instructed in the installation guide, here are the relevant lines in the Onyxia-ops repository.

 Choosing the Unique User Identifier Claim